PhantomBot/PhantomBot/docs/guides/content/commands/command-variables.md

 ### gettimevar

-Defined in script: _./javascript-source/core/commandTags.js_
+Defined in script: _./javascript-source/core/transformers/time.js_

 **Formulas:**

-- `(gettimevar name:str)` - retrieves the specified timevar, set using !settimevar, for use in a (countdown) or (countup) transformer
+- `(gettimevar name:str)` - retrieves the specified timevar, set using !settimevar on Twitch, for use in a (countdown) or (countup) transformer

+**Labels:** twitch discord command time

 **Example:**